chevcast/hearthstone-log-watcher/README.md

 The other zones are pretty straightforward.
 Cards in your deck are in the DECK zone.
 Cards in your hand are in the HAND zone.
 Minions on the board are in the PLAY zone.
 Secrets and weapons are in the SECRET and PLAY (Weapon) zones respectively.
 When writing a deck tracker UI it usually makes the most sense to consider PLAY, SECRET, and PLAY (Weapon) as a single zone; that way you can show visually whether a card is in your deck, your hand, in play, or destroyed.

 The `zone-change` event receives an object as an argument with data that describes the event.
-It contains the card name, the card ID, the entity ID for that match, the team the card belongs to, and the zone the card is moving to.
+It contains the card name, the card ID, the entity ID for that match, the team and zone the card came from, and the team and zone the card is moving to.

 Example zone change data object: